geeksforsocialchange/gfsc-v3/content/blog/2024/placecal-organiser-training-summer-2024/index.md

 ---
 title: "Want to use PlaceCal in your community?"
-date: 2024-06-19
+date: 2024-06-25
 description: Do you want to make a calendar for your community that makes it easy for everyone to find out what’s going on, all in one place?
 We're offering training this summer for a small cohort of new PlaceCal Organisers!
 author: kim, honor
 social: social.jpg
 ---

-PlaceCal is our international award-winning software and community development approach that lets you curate a list of groups and events for any combination of place and interest.
+[PlaceCal](https://placecal.org/) is our international award-winning software and community development approach that lets you curate a list of groups and events for any combination of place and interest.

-Other people have used it to make listings of age friendly groups in Hulme & Moss Side in Manchester, transgender groups in London, and climate and migrant justice groups in the North East.
+Other people are using it to make listings of age friendly groups in [Hulme & Moss Side in Manchester](https://hulme.placecal.org/), [transgender groups in London](https://transdimension.uk/), and [climate and migrant justice groups in the North East](https://climatejustice.placecal.org/).

 Some of the things people have told us they want to use it to list are: all parent and child groups for their city, a health and wellbeing directory or asset map, cycling groups, independent music venues, reading clubs, gardening groups, and protest and abolition initiatives.